hanabi/hanabi.github.io/misc/convention-changes.md

 ## How are _Convention Framework_ changes proposed?

-- We use the [GitHub issues tracker](https://github.com/hanabi/hanabi.github.io/issues) for this repository in order to organize convention proposals.
-(All GitHub-related discussion is also mirrored to the `#new-conventions` channel in [the Discord server](https://discord.gg/FADvkJp).)
+- We use the #convention-proposals forum in [our Discord server](https://discord.gg/FADvkJp) as the place for people to propose changes.
-- Players must submit [a new issue](https://github.com/hanabi/hanabi.github.io/issues/new) for their request or proposed change.
+- Players must submit a new post for their request or proposed change.
-- In a new issue, players will typically type up a short paragraph of the proposed change.
-Screenshots and/or Alice and Bob stories are encouraged so that other players can easily understand what is being proposed.
+- In the new post, players will typically type up a short paragraph of the proposed change.
+Alice and Bob stories are encouraged so that other players can easily understand what is being proposed.
 - Then, other players can comment on whether they like it or not, or if they see any potential problems.

-## Do I need a GitHub account to submit new proposals or to comment on other people's proposals?

-- Yes, you do.
-Thankfully, GitHub accounts are free and it is relatively painless to create one.
-- GitHub allows us to have threaded discussion and makes things much easier to track.

 ## Do I need to be an expert player in order to review the latest _Convention Framework_ changes or join in the discussion?